root-project/root/docbook/users-guide/WritingGUI.md

 -   Connect widget's signals with desired slots to ensure desired functionality

--   Define widget’s layout and add it to the parent list of children
+-   Define widget's layout and add it to the parent list of children

 -   Set main window attributes